HarperDB/documentation/docs/reference/dynamic-schema.md

 HarperDB schemas are analogous to a namespace that groups tables together.
 A schema is required to create a table.

 ### Tables
 HarperDB tables group records together with a common data pattern.
-To create a table users must provide a table name and a `hash_attribute` name.
+To create a table users must provide a table name and a primary key.

 * **Table Name**: Used to identify the table.
-* **Hash Attribute**: Required attribute that serves as the unique identifier for a record.
+* **Primary Key**: This is a required attribute that serves as the unique identifier for a record and is also known as the `hash_attribute` in HarperDB.

-**Hash Attribute**
+Primary Key

-The hash attribute is used to uniquely identify records.
-Uniqueness is enforced on the hash attribute, inserts with existing `hash_attribute` values will be rejected.
-If a hash value is not provided on insert, a GUID will be automatically generated and returned to the user.
+The primary key (also referred to as the `hash_attribute`) is used to uniquely identify records.
+Uniqueness is enforced on the primary; inserts with the same primary key will be rejected.
+If a primary key is not provided on insert, a GUID will be automatically generated and returned to the user.
 The [HarperDB Storage Algorithm](storage-algorithm.md) utilizes this value for indexing.

 **Standard Attributes**